codervignesh/chess-game/README.md

 To create a chess game simulation using vb.net that follow the rules of the chess game

 # ABSTRACT
-This problem is mainly developed to visualize the chess game that follows the rules
+This program is mainly developed to visualize the chess game that follows the rules
 *	Show's the player for available moves,
 *	Automatically checks for check for king,
 *	Automatically check for check-mate for king